The Most Important Supply You Will Own…

 No matter how hard I tried – I could NOT get the paints to mingle and mix on the paper as I had seen on TV.
 (Yeah – we didn’t have internet then).

 They say – “Knowledge is Power” and for a good reason.
-Since I was new to watercolor – I simple went with my gut (which turned out to be very wrong).
-If I had known then what I know now – my initial painting headaches and overall frustrations would have been far far less.
-So here’s a quick summary of what you need to know when choosing watercolor paper.
+Since I was new to watercolor – I went with my gut (which turned out to be very wrong).
+If I had known then what I know now – my initial painting headaches and overall frustrations would have been far less.
+So here’s a quick summary of what you need to know when choosing watercolor paper starting out as a beginner.

 EVERYTHING YOU NEED TO KNOW ABOUT